Maxeh/react-native-starter-tabbar-drawer/README.md

 ![alt text](https://raw.githubusercontent.com/Maxeh/markdown/master/react-native-starter-tabbar-drawer/demo.gif)

-If you want to create your own app with only the code from this repo, than follow these steps:
+If you want to create your own app with only the code from this repo, then follow these steps:

 1) `react-native init YourAppName`
 2) `cd ./YourAppName`